BrenPatF/Sandbox/knapsack/README.md

 Video
 =====
 The installation is demonstrated in a short video (8 minutes).
-It doesn't cover the most recent schemas but the same pattern is followed for those.
+It doesn't cover the most recent schemas but the same pattern if followed for those.
 As it is 170MB in size I placed it in a shared Microsoft One-Drive location: https://1drv.ms/v/s!AtGOr6YOZ-yVh_1a6_g7XwX0TTBTgA